Joy (perfume): History

 In 2011 Patou was bought by Designer Parfums Ltd, a UK-based firm.
 In August 2018, LVMH purchased Patou and Dior, an LVMH brand, acquired the rights to the name "Joy".
 In August 2018, Dior launched a perfume named Joy.

 Composition

 Joy is composed primarily of a combination of jasmine and rose; 10,000 jasmine flowers and 28 dozen roses are required to create 30ml of the parfum, contributing to its high retail price.
-Joy also contains other flowers such as ylang ylang, michelia and tuberose.
+Joy also contains other flowers such as ylang ylang, champak, and tuberose.
 Given its many ingredients, Joy does not smell like a specific flower.
 According to Luca Turin, "the whole point of its formula was to achieve the platonic idea of a flower, not one particular earthly manifestation."